Hauraki Mavericks

 The Hauraki Mavericks are a New Zealand based field hockey club, originating in the nation's central region.
 The club was established in 2020, and is one of four established to compete in Hockey New Zealand's new premier domestic competition, the Premier Hockey League.

 The club unifies both men and women under one name.

 The Hauraki Mavericks competed for the first time in the inaugural season of Premier Hockey League, where both the men's and women's teams finished in third place in their respective tournaments.

 History

 Along with three other teams, the Hauraki Mavericks were founded in 2020 as part of Hockey New Zealand's development of hockey.

-The team unifies the region from Auckland to Taupo.
+The team unifies the region from Auckland to Taupō.
 The team garner their name from a maverick; a person who thinks independently, and "never, ever gives up."

 Teams

 Men

 The following players represented the men's team during the 2020 edition of the Sentinel Homes Premier Hockey League.